Updates about the Eagle Creek Fire and the Bull Run Watershed. Water from Bull Run continues to be safe to drink.Read More…

 Portland has fire hydrants every 1,000 feet as the crow flies.
 That's the standard spacing of fire hydrants in residential areas.
 In higher-density areas, the standard is every 500 feet.
 Downtown there are two hydrants for each intersection.
-Those numbers add up-- to 14,200 hydrants!
+Those numbers add up -- to 14,200 hydrants!
 Hydrants are color-coded to give important information to Portland's firefighters.
-If you're really intrigued, here is some more info on the history of Portland's fire hydrants.

 Flow & Pressure